GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 ::

   table = gmt ('blockmean -R30W/30E/10S/10N -I2m', [x y z]);
-  grid  = gmt ('surface -R -I2m -Lu$', table, high_limit_grid);
+  grid  = gmt ('surface -R -I2m -Lu', table, high_limit_grid);
+  grid2 = gmt ('grdmath ?
+LOG10 ?
+MUL', grid, grid);

-and in such environments we need the ability to (1) specify references to memory items (via a marker, here "$") and (2) supply implicit module arguments (here a command-line "$" will be added to both commands to represent the input 3-column table, a "> $" to indicate the output of blockmean should go to a memory reference (eventually end up in the variable table, and a "-G$" to indicate the output grid from surface should be written to a memory reference, ending up in the variable grid).
+and in such environments we need the ability to (1) specify references to memory items (via a marker, here "?") and (2) supply implicit module arguments (here a command-line "?" will be added to both commands to represent the input 3-column table, a "> ?" to indicate the output of blockmean should go to a memory reference (eventually end up in the variable table, and a "-G? to indicate the output grid from surface should be written to a memory reference, ending up in the variable grid).
 Most of the time our implicit rules will take care of the ordering.
-The rule says that all required input data items must be listed before any optional input data items.
+The rule says that all required input data items must be listed before any secondary input data items.
 Thus, in the surface call above we first gave the required input data *table* and then the optional high_limit_grid file.
 Such explicit and implicit references to data sources requires processing and even the addition of extra options to the linked list of options.